dftbplus/develguide/docs/gitworkflow.rst

 --------------------------

-If you need to modify the submodules, you should fork their respective projects and work according their development workflow.
+If you need to modify the submodules, you should fork their respective projects and work according their development workflow (remember, that in several cases these are projects developed and maintained by groups not part of the DFTB+ team).

 If you want to update DFTB+ to use a new version of a given submodule, do the following steps: